ananfito/tenzies-clone/README.md

 ## Acknowledgements

-[Helen Chong's example of the game](https://github.com/helenclx/Tenzies-Game) was **very** useful to me in finding the tutorial for the dice dots *and* for giving me the inspiration to use a `switch` statement within in the dice component.
+[Helen Chong's example of the game](https://github.com/helenclx/Tenzies-Game) was **very** useful to me in finding Ediwin's tutorial for the dice dots *and* for giving me the inspiration to use a `switch` statement within in the dice component.
+Thank you, Helen!